Joey Meneses Player Props: Nationals vs. Dodgers

 Joey Meneses At The Plate

-- Meneses leads Washington in slugging percentage (.383) thanks to 15 extra-base hits.
+- Meneses leads Washington with a slugging percentage of .381, fueled by 15 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 21st, his on-base percentage ranks 81st, and he is 118th in the league in slugging.
+- He ranks 22nd in batting average, 85th in on base percentage, and 122nd in slugging among qualifying hitters in MLB action.

-- He has gone deep in two of 51 games played this season, and in 0.9% of his plate appearances.
+- In 52 games played this season, he has gone deep in only two of them.

-- Meneses has had an RBI in 18 games this year (35.3%), including five multi-RBI outings (9.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Meneses has had an RBI in 19 games this season (36.5%), including five multi-RBI outings (9.6%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.